 Frequently Asked Questions

-The main reason why parents use bassinets is because of the convenience.
+The main reason why parents use bassinets is because of convenience.
 They are able to move around the house, visit a friend, eat at a restaurant, and so much more thanks to the safety and portability bassinets are known for.
 Plus, you get a bassinet for different purposes.
 If you want your newborn baby to bed right next to your bed or to sleep next to you in the bed, a bassinet is the better option.
-Maybe you need a bassinet for travelling, which is when you can choose between models with more than one purpose.
+Maybe you need a bassinet for traveling, which is when you can choose between models with more than one purpose.
 There are many reasons to use a bassinet, and you already know what yours are.

 How much do bassinets cost?